目录

 late

-variables if you need to check whether they are initialized. - CONSIDER copying a nullable field to a local variable to enable type promotion.
+variables if you need to check whether they are initialized. - CONSIDER assigning a nullable field to a local variable to enable type promotion.

 Strings